mstksg/inCode/copy/entries/interpreters.md

 is found and a `First Int` is logged to the `Writer`, so we don't actually need to run the computation until it goes out of bounds.

-Here is the entirety of Part A:
+Here is the entirety of running Part A -- as you can see, it consists mostly of unwrapping *transformers* newtype wrappers.

 ```haskell
 !!!interpreters/Duet.hs "partA ::"